simrenbasra/simys-blog/_posts/2026-05-15-simbot_has_skills_part_1.md

 #### **End goal**

 A tutor mode that combines all of these skills into a single system, allowing SimBot to act as a tutor while still keeping simple retrieval for quick questions.
-This likely means adding an optional “tutor mode”, so users can choose between simple retrieval and more structured learning.
+This likely means adding an optional mode, so users can choose between simple retrieval and more structured learning.

 <br>